Sujithra24/Project/README.md

 What this Project Does
 Displays a registration form for the user to fill:

-👤First Name
+1.First Name
-👤Last Name
+2.Last Name
-⚧Gender
+3.Gender
-📞Phone Number
+4.Phone Number
-✉️Email
+5.Email
-🔒Password
+6.Password

 When submitted:
 ✅Validates the input using JavaScript and PHP.
-🔑Hashes the password for security.
+.Hashes the password for security.
 .Stores all information in a MySQL database (XAMPP).
 ✅The form disappears after successful registration, showing a success message.